jessicayin/osmo_tactile_glove/hardware_guides/sensor_assembly.md

 ### 6. Assemble magnetic tactile sensors.
 First apply a generous, even layer of Silpoxy on the bottom (no chips) side of the PCB and gently press the magnetic elastomer patch into place.
 Then, apply another generous, even layer of Silpoxy on the MuMetal shield.
 Align the shield with the board and press into place.
 Let cure at room temperature (roughly 20-30 minutes).

-     Tip: The layers of Silpoxy need to be thick enough to electrically insulate the sensor board from the magnetic elastomer and MuMetal shield, particularly around the solder joints.
+NOTE: The layers of Silpoxy need to be thick enough to electrically insulate the sensor board from the magnetic elastomer and MuMetal shield, particularly around the solder joints.
 The Silpoxy layer serves a dual purpose: holding the sensor stack together AND preventing electrical shorts.

 <div style="display: flex; gap: 1rem; align-items: center;">